giellalt/lang-sma/sma.md

 | **+Dial/SH** | Short forms
 | **+Dial/L** | Long forms

-## Normative/prescriptive compounding tags
+### Compounding tags
-(to govern compound behaviour for the speller, ie what a compound SHOULD BE)
+We use normative compounding tags to govern compound behaviour for the speller, ie what a compound **should be**.
+We use descriptive compounding tags to describe what a compound actually is.
+These two sets can be combined in the grammar checker to identify and correct compounding errors.

-### The left part of a compound should be ...
+#### Normative: the left part of a compound should be ...

 The default is `+CmpN/SgN`, so when nothing is specified, that will be used.
 To override that one, specify one or more of the